bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 Pseudorandom cTLS operates as a layer between cTLS and its transport, so the security properties of cTLS are largely preserved.
 However, there are some small differences.

 In datagram mode, the `profile_id` and `connection_id` fields allow a server to reject almost all packets from a sender who does not know the template (e.g. a DDoS attacker), with minimal CPU cost.
 Pseudorandom cTLS requires the server to apply a decryption operation to every incoming datagram before establishing whether it might be valid.
 This operation is O(1) and uses only symmetric cryptography, so the impact is expected to be bearable in most deployments.

+cTLS templates are presumed to be published by the server operator.
+In order to defend against ciphertext confusion attacks ({{extra-entropy}}), the client MUST refuse connection unless the server provides a cTLS template with a "client-entropy" value that meets the client's requirements.

 > TODO: More precise security properties and security proof.
 The goal we're after hasn't been widely considered in the literature so far, at least as far as we can tell.
 The basic idea is that the "real" protocol (Pseudorandom cTLS) should be indistinguishable from some "target" protocol that the network is known tolerate.
 The assumption is that middleboxes would not attempt to parse packets whose contents are pseudorandom.
 (The same idea underlies QUIC's wire encoding format {{!RFC9000}}.)
 A starting point might be the formal notion of "Observational Equivalence" (https://infsec.ethz.ch/content/dam/ethz/special-interest/infk/inst-infsec/information-security-group-dam/research/publications/pub2015/ASPObsEq.pdf).